ellisdg/3DUnetCNN/README.md

 ## Multi-label Classification
 The code is setup to perform binary classification.
-However, since the BRATS data does contain multi-label segmentation maps, the code could be modified to classification of multiple labels simultaneously.
+However, since the BRATS data does contain multi-label segmentation maps, the code could be modified for classification of multiple labels simultaneously.
 Currently, I do not have any need to add multi-label classification.
 However, I would gladly accept a pull request from someone who has implemented this feature.